Chrscool8/Crab-GM48/README.md

 - Procedurally generated landscape and decorations for a different experience every playthrough.
 - Room wrapping in all directions for endless sailing.
 - I livestreamed almost 45 hours of the development time!
 (I'm very tired.)
 You can find the VODs and lots of other fun videos on my Twitch, ChrisBradel.
 - Disclaimer!
-This is a heavy game to run at max settings with all the shaders active, but you can toggle them individually or as a whole with a couple button presses (see below) to pick which effects you find most important to see.
+This is a heavy game to run at max settings with all the shaders active, but you can toggle them individually or as a whole with a couple button presses to pick which effects you find most important to see.